thegenemyers/MERQURY.FK/README.md

 ```

 Given a k-mer table, `<source>`, produced by FastK, *KatGC* produces a 3D heat map
-or contour map of the frequency of a k-mer versus it GC content.
+or contour map of the frequency of a k-mer versus its' GC content.
 The controlling options are almost identical to those of CNplot, save that
-(1) -z and -yY are not relevant, and (2) the meaning of the plot type options,
+(1) -z and -[yY] are not relevant, and (2) the meaning of the plot type options,
 -l, -f, and -s -- are as follows:

-The -l option produces a contour plot of count iso-lines.
+The -l option produces a contour **line** plot of count iso-lines.
 The -f option produces
-a heat map of the counts.
+a **filled** heat map of the counts.
 The -s option produces a heap map with a contour plot
-overlayed on top of it.
+**stacked** on top of it.